 A Holistic way of looking at science in the world around us using the local environment

 Purchase your copy today FOR ONLY £20 at amazon.co.uk

 Is your school near a housing estate?
 A busy road?
 A playground?
 Or an area of outstanding natural beauty?

 Outdoor learning is an important way of contextualising science and allows children to engage with the environment around them; something which cannot always be achieved in a classroom.
-A full colour, 80 page booklet has been developed by a group of teachers in the London borough of Haringey who received funding from the PSTT to develop a set of ‘Science Trails’ to make the most of outdoor areas in urban London.
-The 25 Trails included in the booklet have applications not only in urban areas, but also rural settings.
+This full colour, 80 page book has been developed by a group of teachers in the London borough of Haringey who received funding from the PSTT to develop a set of ‘Science Trails’ to make the most of outdoor areas in urban London.

 The Trails were designed to be creative and innovative, using technology that would appeal to children to further enhance the trail experience. iPods, digital cameras and data loggers were suggested to improve the children’s experience on a trail and incorporate an ICT and data element to the trails in a meaningful way.